-CAA 285 - Externship-CUL I-b
+CAA285 Externship-CUL I-b

 This course provides students with the opportunity to apply their educational experiences in a real world work environment.
-Through this externship the student will gain an understanding of the inner workings of a food service establishment under direct report to an employer.
-This supervised experience will allow the student to apply learned skills such as professionalism and organization as well as develop the speed, accuracy, and timing that is of importance to success in the field.
+Through this externship, the student will expand their understanding of the inner workings of a food service establishment under direct report to an employer.
+This supervised experience will allow the student to improve upon learned skills such as professionalism and organization as well as further develop the speed, accuracy and timing that is of importance to success in the field.
 Upon successful completion of the course, the student's view of their role in the food service industry will be broadened and their experiences documented.
-Prerequisite: CAA 280